AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/secrets.md

 }
 ```

-Use the following GraphQL query to retrieve the headers:
+Use the following GraphQL query to retrieve the headers.
+This query will vary depending on the header reflection service you are using.

 <CodeBlock slots="heading, code" repeat="2" languages="json, json" />